jlwilliamson/ENSM/README.md

 `TableS1_ENSM_Supplement_Nov2020.csv`: Table S1 containing all final information from our elevational limit compilations.
 The Excel version of this file called contains metadata in tab 2 of the Excel workbook; the .csv version of this file contains metadata in 'TableS1_ENSM_Supplement_Nov2020_METADATA.csv'.

 `TableS2_Non-ENSM_Supplement_Nov2020.csv`: Table S2 containing information about candidate taxa that failed to qualify as ENSM (defined as having a calculated magnitude of elevational shift of <2,000 m).
 The Excel version of this file called contains metadata in tab 2 of the Excel workbook; the .csv version of this file contains metadata in 'TableS2_ENSM_Supplement_Nov2020_METADATA.csv'.

-If using data or code from this manuscript or repository, please cite:

-Williamson, Jessie; Witt, Christopher (2020), Elevational niche-shift migration: Why the degree of elevational change matters for the ecology, evolution, and physiology of migratory birds to Ornithology, Dryad, Dataset, https://doi.org/10.5061/dryad.t1g1jwt1b

 ---